cmmdrdata/alexa-esp32-shower/README.md

 This code includes a webserver which you can use to <ul><li>enable or disble the touch sensor (in case of false triggers) <li> query for usage stats <li> clear usage statistics.  </ul>

+Installing the pipes I used sharkbite knock-off brand fittings so there was no soldering involved - mainly just pipe cutting.
+I added a bypass valve so that if the circuit fails I could still use the shower.